michaelhammer1/Bitcoin-Price/README.md

 Finally we modeled future volatility based on our data.
 We built an Arema model and then feed forward nueral net.
 We then built the model we expect to be most predictive, the LSTM model.

 ## Results
-The LSTM model was the best model, but still shows poor results with what looks like too much noise. **After hyperparameter tuning...**
+The LSTM model was the best model, but still shows poor results with what looks like too much noise.
+We achieved a 2.5 RMSE for both the training and test data.
+While this is high much of it is coming from the fat tails within the distribution.
+Our example volatility prediction likely would have directionally predicted the realized vol for the week of Nov 12 - which while it is only a small data point, is a good sign.

-## Conclusions

 ## Next steps
 Build a multivariate model where we can input funtions such as where the market is pricing forward volatilities.
 Add day of the week.
 Add data around macro events such as FOMC/CPI releases.